 Methylparaben is a synthetic preservative that may have hormone-disrupting effects, as we documented in our does Nioxin work article, on another shampoo brand that uses this ingredient.

-We don’t currently recommend this product due to the use of methylparaben.
+We do not currently recommend this shampoo because of the use of methylparaben.

 Why to Avoid Mane on Amazon

-For consumers interested in purchasing Mane Root Activating Shampoo, we recommend doing so only on the brand's website, which can be accessed here.
+For consumers planning to purchase Mane Root Activating Shampoo, we recommend doing so only on the brand's website, which can be accessed here.

 There are a number of shampoo products on third-party retailers like Amazon and Walmart that are branded very similarly to Mane, but are not the official product, as shown in the screenshot below: